 Before I start going through the process let me be super honest here.
 This is the first hive I built and I have no experience keeping bees (as of the beginning of 2018).
 I researched a lot and tried to follow all the principles of a top-bar hive but this is an experiment for me.
 I hope the bees would love it but only time will tell.
 I am sure that this design will evolve over time but I hope the concept will stay the same.

 Make sure to flow along my beekeeping journey by following the blog.
 I usually choose the “hard” way of doing things, so this should be interesting… Of course, we are not just going to buy bees, right?
-We are going to try to call them from Mother Nature to come to this hive I built (more on bee trapping in another post…).
+We are going to try to call them from Mother Nature to come to this hive I built (read: How to Set Up a Trap Hive and 61 Plants That Attract Honeybees).
 Hopefully, they’ll hear the call and this beekeeping ball will start rolling.
 This is going to be a fun adventure.
 I will keep updating.

 One of the first rules of a top bar hive is that the sides should be at an angle.
 In other words, the hive can not have straight walls or the bees will attach the comb to the side walls and you won’t be able to lift the comb out of the hive.